jmoore2081/smackgrc/src/pages/about/index.md

     left_or_right: right
     text: >-
       Training can be provided remotely via web conference and screen share or in-person at your location.
-Training also offered at Park City, Utah, USA or at your preferred location.
+Training is also offered at Park City, Utah, USA or at your preferred location.

       Additionally, you will have access to all Quick Base related resources